yashin-alexander/kubarem/README.md

 ```

 ### Examples
 Several examples are available.
-To buld and playback, use the following:
+To buld and play, use the following:
 ```
 git checkout ${EXAMPLE_HASH}
 make